-Being pet parent to a Blue Heeler means committing to an active lifestyle.
+Being a pet parent to a Blue Heeler means committing to an active lifestyle.

 The Blue Heeler was bred as a working dog, and the drive to be on the go runs through each dog like the lettering in a stick of rock.

-Giving the best dog food for Blue Heeler is all about giving a high quality food which supplies them with first class nutrition to fuel all that activity.
+The best dog food for your Blue Heeler is all about giving high-quality food which supplies them with first-class nutrition to fuel all that activity.

 Also known as the Australian cattle dog, these dogs are used to listening to one person giving them instructions.

-As a result they can be one-person dogs, which mean they are a great choice for singletons wishing to have an active companion.
+As a result, they can be one-person dogs, which means they are a great choice for singletons wishing to have an active companion.

 With an ancestry that involved breeding dogs that can run all day on the ranch, these fellows need plenty of exercise.

 If they don’t get daily exertion in the form of long hikes, runs, or games of “Fetch” the Blue Heeler with dig up your yard, bark, or chew the plaster off the walls.